yachielab/QUEEN/CLI_usage.md

   QUEEN function options: Please choose only one option from the following ones.
   --get_gbk, -gg
   			Download a GenBank file with a queried sequence ID or URL of a specified database.
-When --get_gbk (-gg) is specified, --database (-db), --seqid (-si) and --output (-o) are valid.
+When --get_gbk (-gg) is specified, --database (-db), --seqid (-si), and --output (-o) options are valid.
   --protocol_description, -pd
                         Describe the 'Materials and Methods' of the DNA construct in a QUEEN-generated GenBank input.
-			When --protocol_description (-pd) is specified, --input (-i) and --output (-o) options are valid.
+			When --protocol_description (-pd) is specified, --input (-i), and --output (-o) options are valid.
   --script_description, -sd
                         Describe the python script to simulate the DNA construction process of a QUEEN-generated GenBank input.
-			When --script_description (-sd) is specified, --input (-i) and --output (-o) options are valid.
+			When --script_description (-sd) is specified, --input (-i), and --output (-o) options are valid.
   --feature_description, -fd
                         Print a table of the sequence features in a GenBank input.
 			When --feauture_description (-fd) is specified, --input (-i), --attribute (-a), --query(-q), --columns (-c) --sequence (-seq), and --output (-o) options are valid.
   --dnamap_visualization, -dv
-                        Generate the annotated DNA sequene map in a GenBank input.
+                        Generate the annotated DNA sequence map in a GenBank input.
 			When --dnamap_visualization (-dv) is specified, --input (-i), --map_view (-m), --attribute (-a), --query(-q), --sequence(-seq), --rcseq(-rs), --linebreak (-lb), and --output (-o) options are valid.
   --protocolflow_visualization, -pv
                         Generate the flow chart representing the DNA construction processes of a QUEEN-generated GenBank input.
 When --protocolflow_visualization (-pv) is specified, --input (-i) and --output (-o).
   --cutdna,  -cu
-  			Cut the DNA construct given of a GenBank/Fasta input.
+  			Cut the DNA construct of a given GenBank/Fasta input.
   			When --cropdna (-c) is specified, --input (-i), --positions (-pos), and --output (-o) options are valid.
   --cropdna, -cr
   			Extract a partial DNA fragment from a GenBank/Fasta input.